ghamadi/react-nimble-store/README.md

 }
 ```

-3. Consume the store from any component within any child of `Provider`
+3. Consume the store from any child of `Provider`
 ```jsx
 function Counter() {
   const counter = useStore((state) => state.counter);